JorjaFox/website/_posts-old-blog/2009-08-05-yet-another-jorja-candid-from-csi.md

 title: 'Yet another Jorja Candid from CSI (UPDATED!)'
 date: '2009-08-05T13:26:14-07:00'
 author: 'Mika E. (Ipstenu)'
-excerpt: 'Props to Dustin Lee Abraham for sharing yet another picture of Jorja on the set of <em>CSI</em>.
+excerpt: 'Props to Dustin Lee Abraham for sharing yet another picture of Jorja on the set of _CSI_.
 (Updated at 9pm Central with a second photo!)'
 layout: post
 guid: 'https://jorjafox.net/?p=1943'
 permalink: /2009/yet-another-jorja-candid-from-csi/